acl-org/emnlp-2023-miniconf/README.md

 3. Modify the front-pages (templates/)
 4. Create the EMNLP 2023 website data dir (data/emnlp_2023/)

+## Update EMNLP 2023 from Source

+EMNLP 2023 workshops and booklet_data is generated in two steps:

+1. Data is located in `data/emnlp_2023/data` and should be downloaded from the (private) conference google spreadsheets into the file: `input.xlsx`.
+2. Run `python data/emnlp_2023/data/generate_booklet_data_json.py` to generate data to `booklet_data.json`, Run `python data/emnlp_2023/data/generate_workshops_yaml.py` to generate data to `workshops.yaml`. (all same content).

 ## Update ACL 2023 from Source